 6. Explore a magical pastel world at Bubble Planet

-If you haven’t been yet, make the time this October to explore the Bubble Planet Experience in Toronto!
-Awaken your inner child or take the kiddos to wander through 11 captivating bubble-themed rooms, from an Infinity Room and underwater world to a giant “bubble bath”!
+This October is the perfect time to make a trip to Toronto’s magical Bubble Planet Experience, and awaken your inner child!
+You’ll get to wander through 11 captivating bubble-themed rooms, from an Infinity Room and underwater world to a giant “bubble bath”!
 The fantastical landscapes will appeal to all five of your senses, and it’s nothing like you’ve ever seen before!
 Tickets start at $26.90 for adults and $20.90 for children.
+Grab yours here and enjoy 20% off with code THANKS20TO from Oct 6 – Oct 13!

 When: Various dates